 Pickled garlic usually refers to garlic being preserved in some acidic liquid usually vinegar, salt, sugar, and herbs.
 This is done without fermenting the garlic and hence it does not contain the same beneficial bacteria and enzymes.
 However, pickling and fermenting do overlap since fermented foods are also preserved in an acidic, lactic acid rich brine.

-- Commercially produced pickled garlic often loaded with sugar and additives
+NOTE: Commercially produced pickled garlic is often loaded with sugar and additives

 Homemade pickled garlic is very tasty.
 However, I don’t think it equals fermented garlic with its unique combination of probiotic bacteria, lactic acid, and many other bioavailable nutrients created during the fermentation process.